 Multi-use trails in northeast Roseville will be resurfaced and re-striped beginning in late August.
 This includes the Antelope Creek, Miners Ravine and False Ravine Trails.
 Resurfacing preparation begins August 27.
 Prior to work beginning, signs will be posted on the trails with closure dates.

 Phase two of construction is underway.
-Beginning July 28, the sidewalk and crosswalks at the south corner of Lincoln and Vernon Streets will be closed to pedestrians (view map).
+Currently the sidewalk and crosswalks at the south corner of Lincoln and Vernon Streets are closed to pedestrians (view map).
 Upgrades on this section of sidewalk are expected to take a couple of weeks.
 The city is working with businesses in the work area to maintain access for customers and employees.